ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 - Generic signatures have changed.
 Do not explicitly pass generics.

+### sample

+- The `sample` operator's notifier observable must emit a next notification to effect a sample.
+Complete notifications no longer effect a sample.

 ### scan

 - Generic signatures have changed.
 Do not explicitly pass generics.